Maggie Rogers: Personal life

-Rogers has synesthesia, a benign condition where two or more senses are perceived at once.
+Rogers has said that she has synesthesia, a benign condition where two or more senses are perceived at once.
 In her case, she is able to perceive colors as a response to hearing music.
+Rogers says that she is spiritual, but not necessarily religious.
+In October 2019, Rogers purchased a 1,034 square-foot home in Los Angeles for $1.29 million.

 Activism and philanthropy

 Her song "Give a Little" was penned on the same day the National School Walkout demanded congressional action on gun control.
 She was inspired by the activism of students across the nation, and wrote "Give a Little" about empathy and unity.
+Rogers has donated proceeds from certain merchandise and shows to the American Civil Liberties Union and Planned Parenthood.
+She has raised funds by charging pay what you want for certain song downloads, including a cover of the Goo Goo Dolls' Iris with Phoebe Bridgers, with all proceeds going to charities such as the pro-choice Brigid Alliance and Fair Fight Action, which supports suffrage.
+She has stated that she is "proudly, loudly and distinctly pro-choice".